 In 2006 Haisla Nation and Rio Tinto invested in a business partnership.
-In 2010 the institute became recognized as a Society with the goal to a be self-sustaining, non-profit institution.
+In 2010 the institute became recognized as a Society with the goal to be a self-sustaining, non-profit institution.

-WHAT WE DO @ kvi cAMPUS
+WHAT WE DO at kvi cAMPUS

 Public courses are scheduled and we are committed to running classes to fit your schedule.